tmaiaroto/lithium-sandbox/README.md

 I'll be sure to have a tutorial for that using Nginx and Apache in the future.
 In the meantime, you should be able to find some information via Google.

-Last, you'll probably want MongoDB.
+Last, you'll need MongoDB.
 Some tutorials will use MySQL, but MongoDB is our weapon of choice.
 It's extremely easy to download and run as a service for OS X, Linux, or Windows because you're basically using a package manager or downloading a binary.
-You have nothing to compile or even configure.
+You have nothing to compile or configure.
 You just run it.
 The ```config/bootstrap/connections.php``` file defines the default connection to MongoDB and uses the database called "sandbox" which you can change if you like.
 I would keep it the same if you can help it, because it could create confusion for you later on.
+With MongoDB, you'll also need the PHP Pecl extension which is pretty straight forward to install as well.

 That's it!
 You're done.
 If you go to whatever your sub/domain is in your browser you should see the sandbox's main screen.
 From there, you should have all the instruction you need to continue.